FruitbatM/explore-national-parks-of-japan/README.md

 9. As a site visitor, I want to find about the current weather and accordingly plan my visit.
 10. As a site visitor, I want find out the weather forecast for several days in order to plan for a longer trip.

-### Returning Visitor Stories
-1. As a returning visitor, I want to find more details on the national parks including accomodation and places of interest.

 ## Strategy
 The user experience is simple and easy to use with an effective and clear navigation experience.